What is it?

 The .pdf of the assignment is accessible here

 .
-This year's assignment is an open-ended invitation to build a model for orbital resonance and draft a paper based on several requirements and guidelines.
-The submission deadline of your work is Monday, January 27
+This year's assignment was an open-ended invitation to build a model for orbital resonance and draft a paper based on several requirements and guidelines.
+The submission deadline was Monday, February 3

-All team members would need to submit a form - to be made available on January 26 - with a few brief questions and a small participation fee, both to ensure they have each contributed to the team's effort and to help us understand what each student learned from the creative experience.
-Please see the instructions within the packet for more details and enjoy the process!
+All team members needed to submit a form - made available on February 2 - with a few brief questions and a small participation fee, both to ensure they have each contributed to their team's effort and to help us understand what each student learned from the creative experience.

 accounts, along with our Facebook